Empower vs. Betterment

 - Tax Loss Harvesting: Both apps offer tax loss harvesting features that can save you money on any losses you may have incurred.

-- Portfolio Rebalancing: Both Betterment and Personal Capital offer automatic portfolio rebalancing to maintain your ideal asset allocation.
+- Portfolio Rebalancing: Both Betterment and Empower offer automatic portfolio rebalancing to maintain your ideal asset allocation.

 - Socially Responsible Investing: Both services offer socially conscious investment options.